God's Love, Mercy and Forgiveness

 Related articles:

-What Does the Bible Say About Generosity and Duty to the Poor?
+What Does the Bible Say About Generosity and Duty to

 What does the Bible say about Salvation?